* 1960 *

 February 22 - Between Feb.
 10 and today temperatures were 10 degrees below average (32°/14°), but there was no measurable snow.

 February 29 - The month of February would have had no measurable snowfall if not for this extra day, as a winter storm moved in during the afternoon.
 Precipitation began as rain (more than a half-inch was measured) and changed over to snow after 11 PM, accumulating 1.1".
 The temperature stayed above freezing all day, with a high/low of 39°/33°.
 Heavy, wet snow would continue through daybreak on 3/1, accumulating an additional 5.5".
+Today was the first day since 2/3 to have any measurable precipitation.

 May 29 - After starting last night at around 9:00, heavy rain continued thru this morning.
 By the time it ended, shortly before 11 AM, 4.88" had flooded the City, snarling the Wednesday morning commute.
 The 3.99" that fell today set the daily record for the month of May (breaking the previous record of 3.82" on May 9, 1908).